 Track margins digitally

-With a system like KitchenNmbrs, you can set up your beverage packages as recipes.
-You enter the quantities per person, and the app automatically calculates your cost of goods and margin.
-This way you immediately see if a package is profitable.
+With systems like KitchenNmbrs, you can set up beverage packages as recipes.
+You enter quantities per person, and the app calculates your cost of goods and margin automatically.
+This shows immediately if a package is profitable.

 Especially useful if you regularly do events and offer different packages.
-You can see which package generates the most profit per package and adjust your prices accordingly.
+You can see which package generates the most profit and adjust prices accordingly.

 How do you calculate the margin on a beverage package? (step by step)